Batman: Arkham Shadow: Plot

 On Independence Day, a movement led by the Rat King seeks to destroy Gotham.
-Batman saves several police officers from being held hostage by the Rat Cultists in the sewers, although one of the police officers dies.
+Batman saves several police officers being held hostage by the Rat Cultists in the sewers, but one of the officers is killed.
 Batman also learns that the Rat King is planning an attack dubbed the "Day of Wrath".
 At the GCPD headquarters, Batman meets with Commissioner Jim Gordon and District Attorney Harvey Dent to discuss the Rat King.
-After Dent leaves, a sniper attempts to shoot Gordon and is pursued by Batman.
-Batman identifies the shooter as Shrike and learns that he is planning to display Rat King propaganda at the Monarch Theatre.
+After Dent leaves, a sniper attempts to shoot Gordon; Batman pursues the shooter, identifies him as Shrike, and learns that he is planning to display Rat King propaganda at the Monarch Theatre.
 Shrike attempts to kill Dent, but is defeated and commits suicide.
-With much of the public believing he murdered Shrike, Batman assumes the identity of Matches Malone to infiltrate Blackgate Penitentiary and discover the Rat King's identity.
+With much of the public believing he murdered Shrike, Batman assumes the identity of Matches Malone and destroys the Bat-Signal to get himself incarcerated at Blackgate Penitentiary, hoping to discover the Rat King's identity.

-At Blackgate, Malone discovers the prison's security to be run by the TYGER private military firm led by Lyle Bolton, who has a disdain for criminals and often mistreats the prisoners.
+At Blackgate, Malone discovers the prison's security is run by the TYGER private military firm led by Lyle Bolton, who resents criminals and often mistreats the prisoners.
 Over several days, Malone mingles with fellow inmates during the day while changing into Batman to investigate during the night.
-Malone meets Takeo Yamashiro who questions Malone and takes him to meet imprisoned crime boss Carmine Falcone.
-Malone also attends therapy sessions with Jonathan Crane and Harleen Quinzel, during which Quinzel becomes suspicious of Crane.
+One of the inmates, Takeo Yamashiro, questions Malone and takes him to meet imprisoned crime boss Carmine Falcone.
+However, while eavesdropping on Falcone and Bolton, Yamashiro snitches on Malone and instigates a brawl in the prison yard.
+At night, Batman fights and interrogates Falcone, who claims the Rat King is Otis Flannegan, the Ratcatcher.

+The next day, Malone attends group therapy hosted by Jonathan Crane and Harleen Quinzel, which ends with Crane taking one of the patients, Arnold Wesker, to an unknown location.
+After assisting a fellow inmate named Joe, who runs the prison commissary, with an errand, Malone gains access to the death row wing.
+As Batman, he fights through TYGER and investigates the aftermath of an apparent struggle.
+After questioning Flannegan, he learns that Falcone was attacked by Bolton, leading him to investigate the latter's office, where he narrowly escapes from TYGER.

-Malone deduces that Carmine Falcone might have information on the Rat King and unsuccessfully attempts to track him.
-The next day, Bolton beats Falcone in front of the prisoners and challenges one of them to stand up for Falcone.
-Accepting the offer, Malone jumps into the ring.
-Malone badly injures Bolton during the fight and is ultimately placed in solitary confinement next to the Joker, who recognizes him as Batman.
-Upon being released by Falcone, Malone witnesses the quarrels between Quinzel and Crane and investigates the latter.
-Upon rescuing Quinzel from TYGER, Batman discovers that Crane has been experimenting on his patients using hallucinogens.
+The following day, Bolton beats Falcone in front of the prisoners and challenges one of them to stand up for Falcone.
+Malone jumps into the ring and defeats Bolton, humiliating him.
+After being placed in solitary confinement next to the Joker, who recognizes him as Batman, Malone is released by Falcone.
+Witnessing the growing conflict between Quinzel and Crane, Malone resolves to investigate the latter.
+At night, Batman rescues Quinzel from TYGER and discovers that Crane has been experimenting on his patients using hallucinogens dubbed "Project Umbra".
+Batman himself is exposed to the hallucinogens and faces a demonized version of himself, representing his inner shadow, which he overcomes.